Taifin/metacomputations-cub25/README.md

 It first runs mix on itself plus the interpreter, saving the compiled interpreter program to `compiler.fchart`.
 Then it executes the compiler on the same example TM program and outputs the results to `compiled-2.fchart`.

+The same programs can be found in the [reference directory](fchart/reference).